An Exploration of Baroque Art, Architecture & Sculpture

 5. Calling of St. Matthew by Giovanni Lanfranco.

-The baroque art depicts the moment when Christ chose Matthew as one of the apostles.
-In the gospel, the story narrates as,
+The Baroque art depicts the moment when Christ chose Matthew as one of the apostles.
+In the gospel, the story is narrated as,

 “saw a man, named Matthew, sitting at the receipt of custom and he saith unto him, Follow me.
 And he arose and followed him.”